 Counties are required to provide accessible voting machines for people with disabilities who wish to vote in person, even if your county is entirely vote-by-mail.
 Contact your local county election office to find out where and when you can vote using an accessible voting machine, or you can use this tool on the California Secretary of State’s website to find your voting location.

-All Registered Voters in California Will Receive a Vote-By-Mail Ballot Prior to the November 3, 2020 Presidential Election.
+All Registered Voters in California Will Receive a Vote-By-Mail Ballot Prior to the September 14, 2021 Gubernatorial Recall Election.

-On May 8, 2020, Governor Gavin Newsom issued an Executive Order, mandating that a vote-by-mail ballot be mailed to each registered voter in the state of California prior to the November 3, 2020 Presidential Election in addition to offering in-person voting locations.
+On May 8, 2020, Governor Gavin Newsom issued an Executive Order, mandating that a vote-by-mail ballot be mailed to each registered voter in the state of California prior to an election, in addition to offering in-person voting locations.
+In February 2021, the California Legislature passed a law mandating the same.
 In order to be sent a vote-by-mail ballot, you must be a registered voter.
 If you believe you are already registered, you can verify your registration online with the California Secretary of State’s My Voter Status tool.

 Once you receive your vote-by-mail ballot, you have several options.
 This year, in efforts to slow the spread of the novel coronavirus, it is recommended that those who are able fill out their vote-by-mail ballot at home and then either return it by mail or drop it at a vote center or ballot drop box in your county.
 To find out where you can drop off your completed vote-by-mail ballot, contact your local county election office.